 Malta has implemented several crypto friendly virtual currency legislations and several companies like Revolut, OKex, Nchain, Binance are established crypto firms in Malta.

-Malta will give you golden visa with permanent residency for buying residency bonds.
+Malta will give you golden visa with permanent residency for paying a flat fee to government.
 You should be looking costs just over 100K euros for securing a permanent residency in Malta.
 Citizenship also possible after 1 year if you can invest close to one million euro.

 Germany has no taxes for crypto and virtual currencies if you hold them for one year or more.
 These assets are classified as private money.
 VAT is exempted.
 Businesses however have to pay corporate income taxes.